artagnon/authored/README.md

 * /9/foss.in: Contains my FOSS.IN 2009 presentations, namely "Haskell
   Internals", and "An Insight into CPython Compiler Design" (unladen-swallow).
 Written in Org-Mode.
+* /9/squid-breaking: A partially finished mini-book on breaking out of the Squid proxy server.
 * /10/foss.in: Contains my FOSS.IN 2010 presentation "Leveraging the
   Git Object Store" (git-object-store).
 Written in Org-Mode.